 Cleopatra was the first member of her dynasty to speak Ancient Egyptian.

-Along with 8 other languages including: Ancient Greek, Ancient Iranian, Ancient Parthian, Syriac, Ethiopian, Troglodytae, Hebrew and Arabic.
+Along with 8 other languages, including Ancient Greek, Ancient Iranian, Ancient Parthian, Syriac, Ethiopian, Troglodyte, Hebrew, and Arabic.

 Alexander the Great named over 70 cities after himself.